Advance Your Degree

 Is it necessary to finish the associate degree before transferring to a university?

-Individuals interested in a B.A.S. can take ANY ONE of the following five concentrations (no matter what your A.A.S. focused in): Business, Information Systems, Information Technology, Interdisciplinary, or Supervision & Leadership.
+Individuals interested in a BAS can take ANY ONE of the following concentrations (no matter what your AAS focused in): Business, Supervision & Leadership, Early Childhood Education, Human Services, Information Systems, Information Technology, and Interdisciplinary.
 All of these concentrations are available face to face or fully online.

 How many credit hours will transfer?
 Does my GPA from my previous college transfer?